Lisa Billard: 2022

-Billard entered three well-known championships in 2022, finishing 5th in the Championnat de France, 8th in the Nationale Series Karting, and 31st in the Rotax Max Challenge International Trophy, all in Junior categories.
+Billard entered three well-known championships in 2022, finishing fifth in the Championnat de France, eighth in the Nationale Series Karting, and 31st in the Rotax Max Challenge International Trophy, all in Junior categories.

 2023

 Billard's 2023 was a huge breakthrough in her career.
-She managed to clinch her first championship podium since 2019, after finishing 3rd in the Championnat de France, just seven points off the championship leader.
+She managed to clinch her first championship podium since 2019, after finishing third in the Championnat de France, just seven points off the championship leader.
 She then moved on to the Academy Trophy, representing France.
 She finished an impressive seventh in the championship, finishing on the podium in the final event at Cremona.

-She was one of eight drivers selected for the FIA Girls on Track Rising Stars initiative.
+Billard was one of eight drivers selected for the FIA Girls on Track Rising Stars initiative.

 Formula 4

 Billard made her single-seater debut in the latter half of 2024, joining the French F4 Championship from Round 5 onwards.
 She secured a best result of 16th from her nine races ahead of an anticipated fully-fledged 2025 effort.

-In the 2025 French F4 Championship, Billard's best finish in the series was 9th in Round 3 of the series, taking place at the Circuit de Spa-Francorchamps.
+In the 2025 French F4 Championship, Billard's best finish in the series was ninth in Round 3 of the series, taking place at the Circuit de Spa-Francorchamps.
 After competing in all six rounds, she finished the season 19th in the standings, scoring two points.
 Billard also claimed the Female Trophy title at season's end.

 Formula One

 In January 2023, Alpine announced that Billard would be joining a new program aimed at supporting young female drivers in motorsport, the Rac(H)er programme.
-She joined the scheme alongside five other young female prodigies, including Abbi Pulling and Sophia Floersch.
+She joined the scheme alongside five other young female prodigies, including Abbi Pulling and Sophia Flörsch.